-San Francisco & Marin Real Estate FAQ: 50+ Questions Buyers and Sellers Ask
+San Francisco & Marin Real Estate FAQ: 50+ Buyer & Seller Questions Answered

 Welcome to your definitive guide to buying and selling homes in San Francisco and Marin County.
-Whether you're navigating a condo purchase in the city or preparing to list a family home in Marin, this FAQ hub is designed to answer your most important questions with clarity and local insight.
+Whether you're navigating a condo purchase in the city or preparing to list a family home in Marin, this FAQ hub answers the questions buyers and sellers actually ask, with concise answers and links to in-depth guides.

-Each question below includes a concise answer and links to a full, in-depth article.
-The content is tailored to reflect the unique dynamics of both markets.
-Bookmark this page, it's updated regularly to reflect current market conditions, policy changes, and real-time buyer and seller behavior.
+Each answer reflects the real dynamics of both markets.
+Bookmark this page — it's updated regularly to track current conditions, policy changes, and buyer and seller behavior.

 1. What is the home buying process in SF or Marin?